Drug Abuse Case Study: Arjun’s Struggle Against Drug Dependence

 Recovery Journey: Progress Timeline

-Week 3Arjun had his first therapy breakthrough; he expressed guilt and shame
+Arjun experienced his first therapy break; he portrayed guilt and shame

-Week 10He built a strong and healthy daily routine and called his family on his own
+He had a healthy and strong daily schedule and called home on his own

 Our Success

-Family and Social Impact
+Family and Social Influence

 • His parents began attending parent support groups.

-Future Steps - What's Next for Arjun?
+Future Steps: What's Next for Arjun

-Conclusion: A Message to Anyone Reading This
+A Word to Anyone Who's Reading This

 Share